adomani/Atelier_Lean_2023/src/generalizations/topics.md

 ## `library_search`

-`mathlib` is a massive repository.
+`mathlib` is a massive repository: it contains

-It contains over 1 million lines of code and over 60 thousand lemmas.
+* over 1 million lines of code
+* over 60 thousand lemmas.

 Most of the basic[^1] lemmas are already available.

+&nbsp;

 `library_search` helps you find them!

+[^1]: "Basic" may mean *really* basic, to a level that you may not even consider them "lemmas".

+---

 ```lean
 import tactic